anuragg-saxenaa/arrayindex-website-react/README.md

 For production deployment on Render, set these as environment variables in your Render dashboard.

+**Default Credentials (for local/dev):**
+- Email: `admin@arrayindex.com`
+- Password: `admin123`

+> ⚠️ Change these credentials in production for security.

+## Invoice Generator (Admin Only)

+- Access via the admin dashboard after logging in
+- Generate invoices with hours, rates, HST (13%)
+- Export as PDF, CSV, or HTML
+- Works in all environments (including Docker)

+## Static Asset Handling in Docker

+- All static assets (including logo) are now reliably served in Docker and production
+- If you add new images, place them in `public/assets/img` and (if needed) also in `public/img` for direct access
+- The Express server is configured to serve both `/dist` and `/public` folders

 ## Deployment

 ### Docker Deployment on Render